The owners of Big Oyster Brewery on Kings Highway, Lewes, have plans for expansion on a parcel of land adjacent to the restaurant.

-County council's public hearing is scheduled for 1:30 p.m., Tuesday, May 14, in the county administration building, 2 The Circle, Georgetown.
+Sussex County Council has scheduled a public hearing on the application at 1:30 p.m., Tuesday, Dec.
+1, in the county administration building, 2 The Circle, Georgetown.